rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Office 365 Migration with BitTitan/Office 365 Tenant End Point Preparation (Source or Destination).md

 ![[azureAppReg7.png]]
 24. Select 'Advanced Options'
 ![[azureAppReg8.png]]
 25. Under support options you will add fields.
 Use the Application (Client) ID and Directory (tenant) ID you copied into your notepad on step 9.
+Pay VERY careful attention to the Source and Destination!
 ```
 If enabling Modern Authentication for the Source:
 ModernAuthClientIdExport=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx